VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.aws.service array
      Optional AWS Service to use for the corresponding -remoteWrite.url if -remoteWrite.aws.useSigv4 is set.
 Defaults to "aps"
      Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.aws.stsEndpoint array
+     Optional AWS STS API endpoint to use for the corresponding -remoteWrite.url if -remoteWrite.aws.useSigv4 is set Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.aws.useSigv4 array
      Enables SigV4 request signing for the corresponding -remoteWrite.url.
 It is expected that other -remoteWrite.aws.* command-line flags are set if sigv4 request signing is enabled